-We encourage all those interested in Florida' s waterways to read this report, gain a better understanding of Florida’s water quality conditions, and engage in local efforts to protect and restore water quality.
-Protecting these abundant water resource, restoring them when they become damaged because of unmanaged growth and development, and preserving them for the future is your responsibility and ours.
+We encourage all those interested in Florida' s waterways to read this report, gain a better understanding of Florida’s water quality conditions and engage in local efforts to protect and restore water quality.
+It has been a pleasure for us to compile this information for your use.

 The Florida Department of Environmental Protection is the state’s lead agency for environmental management and stewardship – protecting our air, water and land.
 The vision of the Florida Department of Environmental Protection is to create strong community partnerships, safeguard Florida’s natural resources and enhance its ecosystems.